iotaledger/wasp/readme.md

 - Build the `wasp` binary (Wasp node): `go build`
 - Build the `wasp-cli` binary (CLI client): `go build ./tools/wasp-cli`

-Alternatively, build and install everything with `go install ./...`
+Alternatively, build and install everything with `go install -tags rocksdb ./...`

-On Windows you will need to use `go install -buildmode=exe ./...` instead
+On Windows you will need to use `go install -tags rocksdb -buildmode=exe ./...` instead

 ## Test